#SummerScienceFriday | Green Infrastructure Series: Multi-Benefits of Green Infrastructure

-Features of green infrastructure like community urban gardens and open space can provide communities with food security, provide outdoor learning opportunities, and space for community events.
-Open space can also provide a place to showcase artwork from local artists, which can also bring communities together.
-Vegetation and trees can increase publicly available recreation areas, allowing urban residents to enjoy greenery without leaving the city.
-Additionally, vegetation and permeable pavements can reduce noise pollution by damping traffic, train, and plane noise (6).
+Features of GI, like community urban gardens and open space, can provide communities with food security, outdoor learning opportunities, and space for community events.
+Open space, like the LA River, can also provide a place to showcase artwork from local artists, which can bring communities closer together.
+Additionally, vegetation and trees can increase publicly available recreation areas, allowing urban residents to enjoy greenery without leaving the city.

 Green Infrastructure Multi-Benefits for Schoolyards

 Schoolyards have been shown to be a great place for green infrastructure innovation.
-In the last #SummerScienceFriday, we talked about the DROPS Project.
+In the last #SummerScienceFriday, we introduced the DROPS Project.
 Seeking these state funded opportunities are great ways to implement green infrastructure and secure its benefits for your school and community.
-Something as simple as planting more native plants, creating space for student artwork, maintaining planting areas on campus, or growing a garden for your class are also steps towards a greener, healthier, and community oriented campus.
+Something as simple as planting more native plants, creating space for student artwork, maintaining planting areas on campus, or growing a garden for your class can be steps towards a greener, healthier, and community oriented campus.